New Mexico Medical Malpractice

 If you or a loved one has been seriously injured due to a medical provider’s negligence, speak to a New Mexico Medical Malpractice Lawyer.
 Depending on your situation, you may have the right to file a claim for compensation to reimburse you for your losses.
 Call (505) 889-3463 or send us a message online to schedule a free consultation today.

 Why Choose Us?

 With a passion for justice, the Fine Law Firm fights aggressively for victims of medical malpractice.

 - We have maintained a 99% success rate in settling cases.

 - We build close relationships with our clients to ensure we meet their goals.

 - We have extensive trial experience and will not back down against large healthcare companies, providers, or their insurance companies.

 New Mexico medical malpractice changes from city to city within the state of New Mexico.
 In all New Mexico medical malpractice, the plaintiff must prove that the medical provider’s conduct fell below the recognized standard of care.
 However, New Mexico law also says that the standard of care changes depending on not only the circumstances, but also the location.

 For example, doctors at a well-staffed hospital such as Albuquerque’s University of New Mexico Hospital, Presbyterian Hospital, or Lovelace Hospital are held to different standards than an after-hours clinic in a remote corner of the state.
-For this reason, what may be a strong medical malpractice case in Albuquerque, Santa Fe, or Las Cruces may be weaker in Raton, Alamogordo, or T or C.
+For this reason, what may be a strong medical malpractice case in Albuquerque, Santa Fe, or Las Cruces may be weaker in Raton or Alamogordo.